MrEbabi/Woocommerce-Shipping-Countdown-Timer/README.md

 Comments inside the code will help you to understand better.

+Usage:
-Usage: 1) Add the entire shipping-countdown-timer.php code to wp-content -> themes -> functions.php
+1) Add the entire shipping-countdown-timer.php code to wp-content -> themes -> functions.php
 2) Add [shipping-countdown-timer] shortcode any page/post you want to show

+Shortcode attributes: hour and minute
+Shortcode with attributes usage: [shipping-countdown-timer hour=16 minute=00]

 -----

 Source code is updated as a single function to easier usage.
 Plugin includes settings for Shipping Days and Shipping Hours will be developed soon.